Organizations Combating Sex Abuse

 “Child sexual abuse issues are invariably intertwined with the need for legal guidance: reporting to authorities, changes in the law, application of clergy privilege and insurance coverage.
 MinistrySafe Institute™ was created by legal professionals who are sexual abuse experts.
 After decades of litigating cases and providing counsel related to sexual abuse issues, Gregory Love and Kimberlee Norris founded MinistrySafe Institute™ to equip ministry leaders with an understanding of the issues and how to best navigate through them.”

-22. National Alliance to End Sexual Violence – endsexualviolence.org
+22. National Alliance to End Sexual Violence (NAESV) – endsexualviolence.org

-23. National Center for Missing & Exploited Children – missingkids.org
+23. National Center for Missing & Exploited Children (NCMEC) – missingkids.org

 24. National Center for Victims of Crime – victimsofcrime.org